đ Help Centre

 Itâs important to be clear about HomeWaggerâs role.
 We are a platform â not a rescue centre.
 We donât physically take dogs in or guarantee returns.

-What we do provide is:
+What we provide is:

-- Admin checks and moderation for ethical standards.
+- Moderation and review against ethical standards.

 - Guides and resources to support before, during, and after adoption.

-- Support pathways if problems arise.
+- Support pathways when problems arise.

 Is HomeWagger a rescue?